KhansokhuaBugrahan/ADXL345_IMPLEMENTATION/README.md

 Warning: There is no guarantee that each of the information in this repository is correct.
 I do not take any responsibility for misusage or being referenced in case of bad results.
 To avoid such issues, please make safety controls and make reliability tests.
 Hope find you beneficial, have a nice day.

+Board: STM32F407G-DISC1
+IDE: STMCubdeIDE
 Reference: ADXL345-Datasheet
 https://www.analog.com/media/en/technical-documentation/data-sheets/adxl345.pdf